AkshayCSEngg/AAS/README.md

 * This application would have following functionality/modules:

       1. Login and SignUp page
-      2. Home page
+      2. Notifications
       3. Wallet
       4. Logs
       5. Profile
+      6. Calling

 1. Login and SignUp : User first needs to register, on registration page following information must be required as per the Users (Employee/Student):